 Your questions about payday loans

-Each lender is different so ensure you read each step before continuing.
-Make a note of the terms and the repayment amounts (and dates) and ensure you will have enough to repay your loan.
+If you’re formally offered the loan and you draw it down, make a note of the terms and the repayment amounts (and dates) and ensure you will have enough in your account to repay your loan.

 Many payday lenders allow you to pay out your loan early without any extra fees associated.
 You will still have to pay the full amount associated with your credit contract.
 Contact your payday loan credit provider if you need to organise an early payment.

+This is often possible, at the lender’s discretion.
 Payday loans are regulated by the government and designed to be a “stop-gap” solution to financial problems.
-There are various restrictions around borrowing more than one loan at once.
+There are restrictions around “rolling over” loans.
 If you find yourself needing more than one payday loan, you should consider other forms of credit or seek debt counselling.
-You can also read more about alternatives to payday loans at moneyadviceservice.org.uk
+You can read more about alternatives to payday loans at moneyadviceservice.org.uk and also in our own comprehensive guide.

 If you make all of your repayments on time then a lender may approve you for another loan.
-Some lenders have benefits for repeat borrowers such as increased borrowing amounts and quicker funding.
+Some lenders have benefits for repeat borrowers such as increased borrowing amounts, quicker funding or slightly better rates.
 But keep in mind these loans are not a long-term solution, and if you frequently need to borrow money then you may need to consider a longer term borrowing option or a more stable line of credit.
 It may help to lower your expenditure each month to overcome your cash shortfall.

 UK payday loan companies use a secure online system.
 Payday loans applications are generally carried out on a secure online application form to help protect your privacy.
 These system uses a 128-bit secure server and SSL encryption to ensure your personal information cannot be stolen.
-To verify your income, payday lenders will need a snapshot of your account for the past 90 days.
-These services involved are 100% safe and secure and they only provider a “read-only” view of your account.
+To verify your income, some payday lenders will need a snapshot of your account for the past 90 days.
+The services involved are safe and secure and only provide a “read-only” view of your account.
 There are no personal details transmitted and no access to any other information besides your financial history is needed.

 Chris Lilly is a publisher at finder.com.
 He's a specialist in credit-based products including business and personal loans, mortgages and credit cards, and is passionate about helping UK consumers make informed decisions about their borrowing.
 In his spare time Chris likes forcing his kids to exercise more.